 The pharmacy had step-free access and was wheelchair accessible.
-It had an automatic door.
-Parking was available outside.
+Parking was available nearby.
 The pharmacy provided additional support for people with disabilities, such as producing large print labels.
 A range of health-related posters and leaflets were displayed.
 Team members explained that if a person requested a service not offered by the pharmacy at the time, they referred them to other nearby pharmacies or providers, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.